moathdlaimi/grEAT-Food/README.md

 # grEAT-food

-grEAT food is a place where you can sign up & sign in , create/edit recipes and share them with the other users cross the platform
+grEAT food is a place where you can sign up & sign in , create/edit recipes and share them with the other users cross the platform.

+In other words, I want to make a facebook of food!

 ### Technologies used
 - HTML5